kvarak/dnd/docs/_Classes/sorcerer.md

 >
 > *The other shook his head slowly.
 "No, my friend," he corrected the learned one.
 "Not for an incantatrix."*

 ### Ectoplasmic Spells
-At 1st level, your spells breach the gulf between dimensions, sending ghostly emanations into the ether.
-Your spells have full effect against incorporeal or ethereal creatures.
+Your spells breach the gulf between dimensions, sending ghostly emanations into the ether.
+They have full effect against incorporeal or ethereal creatures.

 ### Cooperative Metamagic
-At 3rd level, when you gain access to metamagic, you have the ability to apply any metamagic you possess to a spell being cast by a willing allied spellcaster.
+When you gain access to metamagic, you have the ability to apply any metamagic you possess to a spell being cast by a willing allied spellcaster.
 You must be adjacent to the other caster, use a ***reaction*** and succeed at a Arcana check, with a DC equal to the 3 times the spell's level.
 If you succeed, spend the sorcery point cost as if you had used the metamagic yourself.

 ### Cooperative Metamagic: Persistent Spells
-At 6th level, you can apply your 3rd level cooperative metamagic feature to a persistent spell effect that is already in place.
+You can apply your 3rd level cooperative metamagic feature to a persistent spell effect that is already in place.

 For example, you could use Extend Spell to extend the duration of a wall of force or Empowered Spell to change the damage dealt by a *cloudkill*.

 ### Seize Concentration
-At 6th level, you gain the ability to wrest control of a spell that requires concentration from another spellcaster within 30 feet.
+Gain the ability to wrest control of a spell that requires concentration from another spellcaster within 30 ft.
 If the target spellcaster is willing, this transfer of concentration occurs automatically.
 Otherwise, you make a spell attack against your opponent's spell save DC.
 If you are trying to seize control of a divine spell, your attack roll is made with disadvantage.

 If you win, you gain control of the spell for as long as you maintain concentration or until the original spell duration expires.
 The spell functions as though you were the caster, except that any variables determined when the spell was cast remain as determined by the original caster.

 The original spellcaster can be affected by his own spell, though he receives advantage on any saving throw allowed against it.
 If you allow your concentration to lapse before the spell duration expires, the original caster may reassert control over his spell by making a successful spell attack against your spell save DC.
 If he fails to do so, no one controls the spell.

 ### Cooperative Metamagic: Items
-At 14th level, you gain the ability to apply your 3rd level cooperative metamagic to the effect of a spell trigger item (generally wands).
+Gain the ability to apply your 3rd level cooperative metamagic to the effect of a spell trigger item (generally wands).
 To use this ability you must be the one using the item and make a successful Intelligence (Arcana) check, with a DC equal to 3 times the spell level.
 If you succeed, spend the sorcery point cost as if you had used the metamagic yourself.

 If the item requires attunement, you must be attuned to use cooperative metamagic.

 ### Drain Magic
-At 14th level, you gain an ability to drain magic from an item or device that has charges, and use that magical force to restore your own vitality.
+Gain an ability to drain magic from an item or device that has charges, and use that magical force to restore your own vitality.
 This power does not work on a item that has no charges, nor on an artifact or relic.
 For each charge drained from an item, you roll one of your Hit Dice + your Constitution modifier, adding to your current hit point total, without spending one of your own Hit Dice.

 To use this power, you must remain still, holding the item to be drained with bare hand or hands, for one minute per charge drained.

 ### Stealspell
-At 18th level, you gain the power to steal spells from your opponent's mind.
+Gain the power to steal spells from your opponent's mind.
 This powerful magic is famous in legend, and the one power that above all others identifies the incantatrix as a person of special powers.

 By means of this power, you target any single being who is within 60 feet.
 To steal a spell, you need to make an spell attack roll against your opponent's spell save DC.
 If you are trying to steal a divine spell, your attack roll is made with disadvantage.
 If you succeed, you steal a spell from the mind of the victim.
 The stolen spell is determined randomly.
 The magic of the stealspell works even against a victim who is unconscious or insane; psionic protections, anti-magic shell and all similar shielding spells, are all powerless against this ability.

 A stolen spell may be cast immediately, without material components or even any need for you to understand the spell.
 You will not automatically know the identity or the nature of the stolen spell so you may end up aiding rather than harming an opponent.
 Any stolen spell takes effect, when expelled, as though it was cast by the being from which it was stolen, with regard to level of effectiveness, damage caused, alignment considerations, and so forth.
 Spell-like natural powers employed by beings cannot be stolen by means of this spell.

 Once you use this feature, you can't use it again until you complete a long rest.